tiascott01/14_NavelBiodiversity_Challenge/README.md

 3. Create the Metadata Panel

-4. Create and Customize the Bar, Guage, and Bubble Plot with the Plotly Manual Handling Commands: set scaling, text, font, colors, and labeling
+4. Create and Customize the Bar, Guage, and Bubble Plot with the Plotly Manual Handling Commands

 5. Plot the Plotly Charts